Childhood Illness Policy

 None |

-If your child is unwell, please read the following guidance and seek treatment where necessary or keep your child off nursery (please call nursery to advise).
+If your child is unwell, please read the following guidance and seek treatment where necessary or keep your child off nursery (please call nursery to advise length of absence).

 There are no exceptions to the exclusion period and any parent attempting to return their child to nursery will be advised as such.
 If a parent persists and leaves their child within the exclusion period, the nursery will contact the HPA and Local Authority who will notify Social Services.